mp-iconsys/Mirage/docs/PLC Comms.md

 Task Control is scanned every loop, roughly once every 10ms.

-The Visio document for more details.
+See the Visio document for more details.
 Particularly sections “PLC Data Blocks” and “PLC w/comments”.
 Additional tasks, storage areas and codes can be added as required with minimum difficulty.

 ## PLC Configuration (In Detail)